 Although it might feel sacreligous to some, imagine a spiritual rave during which you are called on to the dance floor with music spun by Divine DJ’s.
-Jesus, The Buddha, Yemaya, Kwan Yin and Krishna are rockin’ the house with their celestial song stylings.
+Jesus, The Buddha, Yemaya, Kwan Yin and Shiva are rockin’ the house with their celestial song stylings.
 They know that music stirs souls and is really a form of worship.
 Have you ever been to a rave?
 Originally, it was a place of loud music, drugs and wild goings on.
 The intent, I imagine was to transcend the ‘ordinary’ day to day existence and connect with the Divine.
 I’ve attended a few events that were, instead fueled by the fire of faith in different forms.
 I was introduced to the phenom by Matthew Fox; formerly a Catholic priest who was defrocked because of his beliefs that ran counter to those of the Vatican and instead became an Episcopal priest.
 He refers to his co-creation as a Technocosmic Mass.
 It is a true collaboration as it is planned, designed and carried out by folks with a shared vision of what worship can be.
 Music, dance, chanting, ritual items, creation of altars, celebrating union and com-union amongst a group of what I call ‘overlapping soul circles’, sweating your prayers, offering praise to Spirit.
 It does, in the midst of this freedom to BE, have a particular structure.

 The Cosmic Mass: A New Home for an Ancient Ritual By Matthew Fox © 2000